danielmichaels/zet/20240329105642/README.md

 **Caddy**

 Caddy doesn't come with a convient LXC container.
-Instead I created a ubuntu 22.04 container and installed Caddy as a systemd unit.
+Instead I created a ubuntu 22.04 VM and installed Caddy as a systemd unit.
 This makes saving the Caddyfile hard so I recommend saving the output once *sorted* and then configuring it to be API driven thereafter.